 Any connected medical device needs security protections.
 SaMD by their very nature are connected and so security considerations loom large, both during development and after launch.
 If an SaMD product involves patient data then additional privacy protections will be needed to ensure confidentiality.
 This translates to a company which needs to be organized for continuous product monitoring and ready to respond rapidly to any security or privacy issues that arise during the product’s lifetime.

 Many SaMD involve machine learning or artificial intelligence algorithms (ML/AI).
-This software that learns and evolves doesn’t fit readily into traditional regulatory frameworks.
+Medical software that learns and evolves doesn’t fit readily into traditional regulatory frameworks.
 The FDA has recognized this and is developing new regulations and guidance.
 Currently, that means companies need to carefully study FDA draft documentation and presentations (and ask lots of questions during an FDA pre-sub mtg) to understand what’s needed for regulatory approval and ongoing compliance.

 There’s one more key challenge that isn’t a matter of technology or quality system procedures–it’s the challenge of integrating two very different worlds.
-Many SaMD are developed by teams consisting of a mix of people with a medical device background and people coming from an unregulated software background.
+Many SaMD products are developed by teams consisting of a mix of people with a medical device background and people coming from an unregulated software background.
 These two groups can have very different ways of developing and maintaining software.
 Those with a medical device background will understand how to work within a quality system and navigate through regulatory constraints.
 Those from an unregulated software background will understand how to manage very complex products and rapidly and efficiently update the released software.
-Taking the time early in a project to integrate these two very different backgrounds can make the difference between getting the best of both worlds and getting frequent conflict and misunderstandings.
+Taking the time early in a project to integrate and align team members from these two very different backgrounds can make the difference between getting the best of both worlds and getting frequent conflict and misunderstandings.

 How Much Documentation Is Needed?